fonoster/fonoster/docs/AbstractTTS.md

 <a name="AbstractTTS+getName"></a>

 ### abstractTTS.getName()
-Gets the name of the tts engine
+Gets the name of the TTS engine

 **Kind**: instance method of [<code>AbstractTTS</code>](#AbstractTTS)